Concepts

 Ephemeral cache vs vault memory

-The optional cache tool (CLAWQL_ENABLE_CACHE) holds short-lived key/value state in the MCP process (LRU, no disk).
-The optional audit tool (CLAWQL_ENABLE_AUDIT) holds short-lived structured events in-process (ring buffer, no disk) — not compliance-grade alone; see enterprise-mcp-tools.md. memory_ingest / memory_recall use your Obsidian vault (and optional memory.db) for durable notes and graph recall.
+The cache tool (ClawQL Core, always registered) holds short-lived key/value state in the MCP process (LRU, no disk).
+The audit tool (always registered) holds short-lived structured events in-process (ring buffer, no disk) — not compliance-grade alone; see enterprise-mcp-tools.md.
+The optional notify tool (CLAWQL_ENABLE_NOTIFY) sends Slack messages via chat.postMessage (outbound HTTP to Slack, not vault storage) — Slack notify, notify-tool.md.
+The optional hitl_enqueue_label_studio tool (CLAWQL_ENABLE_HITL_LABEL_STUDIO) enqueues tasks in Label Studio and accepts POST /hitl/label-studio/webhook callbacks — HITL — Label Studio, hitl-label-studio.md (#228).
+The optional knowledge_search_onyx tool (CLAWQL_ENABLE_ONYX) calls your Onyx HTTP API for semantic document search (enterprise index, not the vault) — Onyx knowledge search, onyx-knowledge-tool.md. memory_ingest / memory_recall use your Obsidian vault (and optional memory.db) for durable notes and graph recall.
 Do not confuse them: use Session cache for scratch data; use the vault tools when the user expects persisted knowledge.
 See cache-tool.md.